arghyadebroy/arghyadebroy.github.io/_pages/about.md

 ---

 <style>
-  /* Prevent justification for author profile text */ .author-profile p {
+  /* Prevent justification for author profile text specifically */ .author-profile-content p {
     text-align: left; /* Or 'center' depending on your preference */ }